Abhishek8815/Decentralized-Exchange-DEX-with-Limit-Order-Functionality/README.md

 # Decentralized Exchange (DEX) with Limit Order Functionality

 ## Project Description
-A decentralized exchange smart contract enabling a users create, fill, and cancel limit orders for ERC20 tokens.
+A decentralized exchanges smart contract enabling a users create, fill, and cancel limit orders for ERC20 tokens.
 It provides a trustless and transparent the platform for peer-to-peer token trading.

 ## Project Vision
 To build a secure and efficient decentralized exchange that support limit orders, empowering users to trade tokens without intermediaries and with fully custody control.